morzhanov/vanilla-js-boilerplate/README.md

 # Java Script Boilerplate

-Java Script Boilerplate is an project that allows you to start new web project from scratch using vanilla javascript.
+Java Script Boilerplate allows you to start new web project from scratch using vanilla javascript.

 ## Installation